Johnwick-400/NOVA-an-AI-based-Home-Automation-System/README.md

 4. Push to the branch: `git push origin feature/new-feature`
 5. Submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or feedback, please contact us at [email@example.com](mailto:email@example.com).
+For any inquiries or feedback, please contact us at [pavantejveesam26@gmail.com](mailto:pavantejveesam26@gmail.com).